Faith Nakut

 Faith Nakut also known as Nakut Faith Loru Chuna is a Ugandan politician and woman member of Parliament of Uganda representing Napak district in the eleventh Parliament of Uganda under the National Resistance Movement political party.

 Political office

 In 2024, she tasked the Ministry of Health to investigate the increased cases of maternal deaths at Moroto Regional Referral following the death of Sarah Nadiye, the 12th woman to die in 2024 within Karamoja region.
-She asked parliament of Uganda to reject the Ministry of Education policy that requires all nursery teachers to have degrees.
+She asked the Parliament of Uganda to reject the Ministry of Education policy that requires all nursery teachers to have degrees.
 She also commented on the low literacy levels in Karamoja region.
 Faith also currently serves on the Finance Committee, Physical Infrastructure Committee, and Public Accounts (Local Government) Committee at the Parliament of Uganda.
 She has also advocated against child trafficking in the region.